Cycling with Young Kids

 "How do I get my child started in cycling?"
 It's one of the first questions bike-riding parents ask.

 Happily, kids and bikes seem to be drawn together by a natural kind of magnetism.
-By following the tips we outline here, you can quickly strengthen that attraction.
+By following the tips outlined in this article, you can quickly strengthen that bond into a lifelong pursuit.